 The Strength of the Effects on the Body

-The severity and prevalence of the effects on your system depend on your unique DNA and how long you choose to take the drug.
+The severity and prevalence of marijuana’s effects on your system depend on your unique DNA and how long you take the drug.
 People who smoke marijuana more frequently over a period of time will experience greater effects on their body’s systems than those who do not.
-If you or someone you care about uses marijuana on a frequent basis, you can start addiction treatment to purge THC faster.
+If you or someone you care about uses marijuana on a frequent basis, you should try addiction treatment.

 The Mayo Clinic reports that a lot of research is currently being done into the drug, and it’s being looked at as a potential treatment for certain diseases.
 However, researchers at the Mayo Clinic also warn that those who use marijuana who do not have any other health issues may be exposing themselves to greater negative consequences of drug dependency.

 It can be very difficult to overcome a marijuana addiction that has gone on for some time.
 Another study by NIDA reports that 9% of people who have smoked marijuana become addicted to it, and this number jumps to 17% if the person started using in their teens.
 It is commonly called “the gateway drug” because many people use marijuana first and then move on to using other drugs.
 Many marijuana users will pick up and put down the habit over and over, never fully recovering from substance use.
 Recovering from substance use is possible when the person decides to fight the marijuana addiction long enough to purge it.
 Then, the system can start showing lower THC levels until it disappears altogether.
 Unfortunately, this is far easier said than done if the addiction is strong.